avatarluca/dora_psi_check/README.md

 ## Comparison Logic
 Please see the comment of the pseudo code and used rules in [psi_publication_comparator.py](src/psi_publication_comparator.py) for more details on the comparison logic and the rules that are applied when comparing the affiliation information between the MODS data and the Excel data.

+## TODO:
+- Names like Brückner / Brueckner should be considered a match (and similar for other special characters)